 What Is the Most Common Fertility Problem for Men?

-Although issues with fertility can be overwhelming, it's important to remember that many people experience problems in this area of their lives.
+Although male fertility challenges (e.g., low sperm count) can be overwhelming, it's important to remember that many people experience problems in this area of their lives.
 Overall, infertility issues affect roughly 10% of couples worldwide, and of that amount, 40% of all cases can be tracked back to a male fertility issue.

 Typically, infertility has been unfortunately widely recognized as a "female problem," but more studies show that an equal responsibility is needed to ensure a healthy pregnancy.

 With a level approach in mind, the best thing you can do to stay prepared is to understand the different ways that males can experience infertility.
 This includes what reasons contribute the most to infertility, what procedures and treatments are available, and what common factors may put someone at risk.

 Above all else, don't forget that infertility is a collective problem to overcome.
 There's no reason to feel alone or ashamed during the process because many people are searching for answers, and we’ll walk through many possible causes and common treatment paths today:

 There are plenty of reasons out there that claim to be the cause of male infertility.
 Stories of men riding their bikes too much or using their computers over their laps are old wives’ tales but the greatest fertility challenge that men face always comes down to the condition of their sperm.
 For a man to have a good chance at conceiving, he must have sperm that carries a strong volume of semen, that has good motility, and holds the a proper shape for insemination.
 If any of these factors are out of place, chances of infertility will increase.